DizManvi/AdobeExtractAPI/README.md

 Read the implementation using Adobe Extract API documentation and taking reference from stackoverflow, adobe cloud community, and python documentation.

 #### 1.)
 Extracting data through extracted.py
-Run the file extracted1.py on terminal by providing the "input_pdf" variable the path of the pdf file you want to extract.
+Run the file extracted1.py on terminal by providing the "input_pdf" variable the path of the pdf file you want to extract.<br>
 ![image](https://github.com/DizManvi/AdobeExtractAPI/assets/98814117/43dd942a-9f84-48b5-81e8-1e9485fa239e)

 #### 2.)
 Extracting remaining data through extracted_2.py
-Run the file extracted_2.py on terminal by providing the same path as used in previous file to extract remaining information from the invoice.
+Run the file extracted_2.py on terminal by providing the same path as used in previous file to extract remaining information from the invoice.<br>
 ![image](https://github.com/DizManvi/AdobeExtractAPI/assets/98814117/3960df62-66e0-479b-9765-1eda333d3d73)

 #### Note :
 This could be merged into a single code file instead of having two different files but is done in order to avoid any conflicts and exceptions that may occur during the extraction process.

 #### 3.)
 Viewing the extracted data
-A file name "merged_table.csv" will be formed which will be containing the extraction done by the API.
+A file name "merged_table.csv" will be formed which will be containing the extraction done by the API.<br>
 ![image](https://github.com/DizManvi/AdobeExtractAPI/assets/98814117/b639f887-5df3-4da2-8079-6e2f4d205449)